aleruete/Daily-Occupancy-Site-Use-Model/ReadMe.md

 Be warned, model fitting takes about 2 hours per species (CPU i7 @3.5Ghz).

 ## Content
-Original Observation data: Uppland90180.csv
++ Original Observation data: Uppland90180.csv
-To collate the data: Jags Compile data Optimized 20160125.R (returns OccDataUppland.RData) The JAGS model: Write Jags Occupancy Model Saturation 20150815.R To fit the models: Jags Occupancy Model Parallel Saturation 20150815.R
++ To collate the data: Jags Compile data Optimized 20160125.R (returns OccDataUppland.RData)
++ The JAGS model: Write Jags Occupancy Model Saturation 20150815.R
++ To fit the models: Jags Occupancy Model Parallel Saturation 20150815.R
-+ other files to plot the results
++ Plus other files to plot the results

-#/Results
+**/Results**
 a folder to store the results.
 Example of results for the first species

-#/Simulations
+**/Simulations**
 All scripts required to created the simulated data and fit the model to it and by products.
 Running order:
 1. Scenarios Simulate Occ Data.R
 2. Scenarios Fit Models.R